MongoCaleb/checker/internal/collectors/testdata/about-compatibility.rst

 The check marks (✓) indicate that the code in the driver is fully compatible with the version of the language.

+.. testing the ignore file

+To watch a collection for changes, you must first install the :npm:`react-native-polyfill-globals <package/this-is-a-bad-link/>` package.